 Logical replication operates at the Write-Ahead Log (WAL) layer, streaming transactional changes through publication/subscription mechanisms or external logical decoding plugins.
 The authentication layer must explicitly permit replication-type connections while enforcing strict cryptographic verification.
 Understanding how the server evaluates connection requests against the PostgreSQL Logical Replication Architecture & Fundamentals model ensures that pg_hba.conf entries align with the underlying streaming protocol rather than standard client query routing.
 Misalignment here typically results in FATAL: no pg_hba.conf entry errors during the initial START_REPLICATION handshake.

 Before modifying the host-based authentication file, the replication role must be provisioned with precise, isolated privileges.
-Logical replication streams at the WAL level; explicit table-level SELECT grants are not required for the replication stream itself.
 The publishing role must own the publication or hold appropriate schema permissions.
+For PostgreSQL subscriptions (built-in logical replication), the subscriber’s apply worker connects to the publisher as this role.

 Execute the following on the publisher node (PostgreSQL 14+):